LLNJ Code of Conduct

 • We agree to utilize active listening and make it our goal to listen to understand.”

-LLNJ does not tolerate harassment of members, attendees, staff, venue workers, speakers or other participants at any meetings or events we sponsor.
-We recognize a shared responsibility to create and maintain an environment based on mutual respect and free of harassment for the benefit of all.
+LLNJ does not tolerate harassment of members, attendees, staff, venue workers, speakers, or other participants at any meetings or events we sponsor.
+We recognize a shared responsibility to create and maintain an environment based on mutual respect and that is free of harassment for the benefit of all.
 Participants may - and do - exercise their option to leave a session or a conversation.
 As a statewide organization that supports the work of libraries of all types in the State of New Jersey, the events sponsored by LLNJ are an extension of work and no person should work under the threat of harassment.

 • Stalking (physically or virtually)